Use These Tips to Help You Fall Asleep on Your Next Plane Ride

 Start or End Your Trip Well-Rested

-I’ll never forget taking an overnight flight from the UK to Tbilisi, Georgia the night before Ireland played Georgia in the FIFA World Cup.
+I’ll never forget taking an overnight flight from the United Kingdom to Tbilisi, Georgia the night before Ireland played Georgia in the FIFA World Cup.

 I thought I was going to be able to get some sleep on the plane.
 What a fool I was.